oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/create-image-library/create-image-library.md

 3. Upload images for *NORMAL*

-    Repeat the previous step, except this time navigate to *NORMAL* folder and upload images from *TRAIN/NORMAL* local folder.
+    Repeat the previous two steps, except this time for *NORMAL* folder and upload images from *TRAIN/NORMAL* local folder.

     ![Upload images to NORMAL folder](./images/upload-to-normal-folder.png " ")

     There should be approx. 1300 images for *NORMAL*.

-## Task 5: Verify images are loaded properly
+## Task 4: Verify images are loaded properly

 When you have successfully completed the task of loading images to Object Storage, make sure that you've uploaded all images and that images are correctly placed in *PNEUMONIA* and *NORMAL* folders:

 1. Verify images are loaded into proper folders.

     ![Verify loaded images for pneumonia](./images/verify-pneumonia-folder.png " ")

-    You can check and review details of uploaded images in corresponding folders.

     ![Verify loaded images for normal](./images/verify-normal-folder.png " ")